janisivanoov/WP_Onepager/readme.txt

 = Easiest Landing Page Builder =

 We believe that you shouldn't have to hire a developer to create a landing page.
-That's why we built <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="WPOnepager">WPOnepager</a>, a drag & drop WordPress onepage builder that's EASY, POWERFUL and FAST.
+That's why we built WPOnepager, a drag & drop WordPress onepage builder that's EASY, POWERFUL and FAST.

 WPOnepager allow you to create beautiful landing page, sales page, webinar & event signup pages, lead generation page, and other type of pages in minutes, not hours!